kazewong/flowMC/joss/paper.md

 This comes with its own set of challenges, and implementing such class of methods on accelerators require careful consideration. -->
 <!-- Because the benefit from accelerators is not clear ahead of time and the hefty cost of implementation,
-there are not many MCMC libraries that are designed to take advantage on accelerators. --> `flowMC` is built on top of `JAX`, so that it supports the use of GPU and TPU accelerators by default.
+there are not many MCMC libraries that are designed to take advantage on accelerators. --> `flowMC` is built on top of JAX, that supports the use of GPU and TPU accelerators by default.
-Users can write codes in the same way as they would do on a CPU, and the library will automatically detect the available accelerators and use them at run time.
+Users can write code the same way as they would on a CPU, and the library will automatically detect the available accelerators and use them at run time.
-Furthermore, the library leverage Just-In-Time compilations to further improve the performance of the sampler.
+Furthermore, the library leverages just-in-time compilations to further improve the performance of the sampler.

 ***Simplicity and extensibility***
 <!-- Since we anticipate most of the users would like to spend most of their time building model instead of optimize the performance of the sampler, -->
 We provide a black-box interface with a few tuning parameters for users who intend to use `flowMC` without too much customization on the sampler side.
-The only inputs we require from the users are the log-posterior function and initial position of the chains.
+The only inputs we require from the users are the log-posterior function and the initial position of the chains.
-On top of the black-box interface, the package offers automatic tuning for the local samplers, in order to reduce the number of hyperparameters the users have to manage.
+On top of the black-box interface, the package offers automatic tuning for the local samplers to reduce the number of hyperparameters users need to manage.

-While we provide a high-level API for most of the users, the code is also designed to be extensible.
-In particular, custom local and global sampling kernels can be integrated in the `sampler` module.
+While we provide a high-level API for most users, the code is also designed to be extensible.
+In particular, custom local and global sampling kernels can be integrated in the sampler module.
 <!-- Say something about extensibility like custom proposal -->

 # Acknowledgements
-M.G. acknowledges funding from Hi!Paris.
+M.G. acknowledges funding from Hi!
+PARIS.

 # References